National Library Service of Barbados

 The National Library Service of Barbados is the government supported public-library service in the nation of Barbados.
 Headquartered in the capital-city Bridgetown, the main branch was located on Coleridge Street.
 It was constructed between 1903 and 1906, funded by a grant donated by Scottish-American philanthropist, Andrew Carnegie.

+Background

+The public library act was passed on October 24, 1847, with a collection of books being made accessible to the public exactly two years later.
+It wasn't until 1903 that the Coleridge Street library, the first permanent home for the collection started construction, and this opened to the public in 1906.

 The main branch on Coleridge Street is a coral-stone building, built in the style of the English Renaissance.
 The library held and preserved in both print and non-print formats an impressive collection of Barbadiana dating back to the 18th century.

-The library in Bridgetown and other seven branches across the island offer registered membership to all Barbadians and visitors.
+The library in Bridgetown and another eight branches across the island offer registered membership to all Barbadians and visitors.
+The first of the other branches opened on February 23, 1905 at Speightstown.

+The National Library Service is managed by the government.

+Branches

+The library has nine branches in total across the island, established between 1905 and 2009.